costaseco/iadi2023/project.md

 - 2023-10-04: Removed the role "Cleaner".
 Improved the text readability and clarified some details.
 - 2023-10-12: Clarified the terms.
 Highlighted in *italic* the main changes.
 - 2023-10-18: Added some submission details.
+- 2023-11-20: Added the user stories for the development of the front-end application.
+Relaxed the requirements for the server-side application (database).

 ## Introduction